nus-cs2103-AY2122S1/ip/docs/README.md

 After executing any command that modifies the data, the new data will be automatically saved.
 So there is no need to save the data manually.

-### Editing the data file

-Data are saved as a txt file `[JAR file location]/data/list.txt`.
-Advanced users are welcome to update data directly by editing that data file.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary